Prize Configuration

 Controlling prizes per participant

-Further to what was described above, there are other conditions that control the number of prizes that a participant can win.
+Further to what was described above, other conditions control the number of prizes that a participant can win.
 One of them is the way a campaign is made available to the targeted audience.
 Broadly, they can be classified as:

 Closed participation campaigns

-These are campaigns whose recipients are under the control of the platform, this is, that have been set up using one of the following options:
+These are campaigns whose recipients are under the control of the platform, that is, they have been set up using one of the following options:

-These campaigns have clearly established the number of potential participants, and the invitations to participate are explicitly sent to them, unique and not transferable.
+These campaigns have established the number of potential participants, and the invitations to participate are explicitly sent to them, unique and not transferable.
 In all of these cases, the participant has only one chance to win a prize.
-Once a participation takes place, with its ensuing result, no further participations are allowed independently of the number of attempts that a user engages the campaign with.
+Once a participation takes place, with its ensuing result, no further participations are allowed independently of the number of attempts that a user engages in the campaign.
 So, if the participation resulted in a win, the only possible action after that is to claim the prize.
-If it resulted in a lost, the platform offers the option to redirect them to through a link to the following action.
+If it resulted in a loss, the platform offers the option to redirect them through a link to the following action.

 Open participation campaigns

-These are campaigns whose recipients are outside of the control of the platform, this is, that are participating in the campaign using one of the following options:
+These are campaigns whose recipients are outside of the control of the platform, that is, they are participating in the campaign using one of the following options:

 a.
 SMS Keyword